-In the event that no full-time faculty apply for an open position, recruitment for part-time faculty could be issued using the same application and approval process.
+Part- and full-time faculty may apply, with priority given to full-time faculty if the qualifications and skill sets are equal or greater than that of part-time applicants.
+In the event that no full-time faculty apply for an open position, recruitment for part-time faculty will follow the same application and approval process.
 The approval of part-time faculty will be in alignment with load restriction for part-time faculty.
 Variances will not be approved for reassign that would exceed 67%, which is the maximum load for part-time faculty.

 Contractual and non-contractual reassign:

-Faculty members may hold multiple positions of reassign, but the total reassign time for an individual may not exceed 50% total reassign for all positons. a maximum reassign
+To ensure all faculty have opportunities and the college has well-rounded leadership, faculty members may hold a maximum of two reassign positions, with the maximum per individual to not exceed 50%, unless an individual position exceeds the 50% threshold (ex: Honors, Distance Education, etc.).
+The college President has final approval of all reassign and will evaluate and grant approval on skills of the applicant and balance for the college.

 Performance Expectations: